Criminal Convictions

 Reductions of convictions from a felony to a misdemeanor

 If you have successfully completed your probation on a felony conviction, you may be eligible to reduce your felony conviction to a misdemeanor.
-Our office can evaluate this option with you to see if it can help you.
+We can evaluate this option with you to see if it can help you.

 Motions for withdrawal of plea